kannan-kiwitech/CosmosAuth-Public/README.md

 ## About the project

-This repository mainly contains two projects
+This repository contains three projects

 1. Backend API
 2. Unit Test Project for Backend API